 Since religious life is the Christian life reduced to its concentrated essence, religious (like all Christians) are not called so much to get rid of everything but to renounce any right to possess something as their own, for themselves and their exclusive use.
 For the monk, nothing can be “mine” but only “our”.
 Only when we have removed our attachment to a thing can we be free to use it properly.
 That is the freedom of Christian poverty: a simplicity that allows us to retain or discard anything with peace of heart.
 The monk, as too the Christian, says with Job, “The Lord has given, and the Lord has taken away: blessed be the name of the Lord” (Job 1:21).

 So Pope Francis is quite right to remind seminarians and novices of the need to aim low when it comes to things we buy and use in our lives of service of the gospel.
-And if we do so, we become a reminder to the Church and the world that all things are passing, and that our true and lasting possession is God and his grace which mammon will displace if our priorities are not right.
+In so doing, we become a reminder to the Church and the world that all things are passing, and that our true and lasting possession is God and his grace which mammon will displace if our priorities are not right.
 Pope Francis is not advocating some sort of neo-Marxism; he is calling us to practise what we preach.
 “Seek first the kingdom of God and his righteousness, and all these things will be added to you” (Matthew 6:33).

 O God, who made the Abbot Saint Benedict an outstanding master in the school of divine service, grant, we pray, that, putting nothing before love of you, we may hasten with a loving heart in the way of your commands.
 Through Christ our Lord.